Frontman posts about

 How artificial intelligence powers Frontman and the broader landscape of AI-assisted frontend development.
 From prompt-driven editing to runtime-aware code generation, explore the AI techniques behind modern developer tooling.

-There are currently 15 articles tagged "ai".
+There are currently 16 articles tagged "AI".
 Check back regularly — we publish new content every week.

 By Danni Friedland on April 16, 2026

 v0 generates new components from scratch.
 Frontman edits the components you already have.
-These solve different problems — here is which one you actually need.Best AI Tools for UI/UX Designers 2026: What Works, What Doesn't, and What's Missing
+These solve different problems — here is which one you actually need.Best AI Tools for UI/UX Designers in 2026

-Best AI Tools for UI/UX Designers 2026: What Works, What Doesn't, and What's Missing
+Best AI Tools for UI/UX Designers in 2026

 By Danni Friedland on April 15, 2026

 Honest comparison of the best AI tools for UI/UX designers in 2026.
-What works, what's overhyped, and what lets you ship without waiting on devs.Why Vibe Coding Is Killing Your Production App
+What works, what's overhyped, and what lets you ship without waiting on devs.Why Vibe Coding Breaks Production Apps

 By Danni Friedland on April 15, 2026

 AI-generated code is fast to write and slow to understand.
-Here's what accumulates when you vibe-code your way through a codebase, and why the bill always comes due.AI Code Review Hallucination: The AI Said My Code Was Fine
+Here's what accumulates when you vibe-code your way through a codebase, and why the bill always comes due.AI Code Reviews Hallucinate Without Evidence

 By Danni Friedland on March 25, 2026

 AI code reviews pattern-match the genre of analysis without doing the work.
-A structured reasoning template fixes this — here is the one we use.AI Coding Tools That Work on Existing Codebases (2026)
+A structured reasoning template fixes this — here is the one we use.AI Coding Tools for Existing Codebases

 By Danni Friedland on March 23, 2026

 Most AI coding tools are built for greenfield.
-Six that actually work on production codebases — including one that runs in the browser for visual work.What Are Framework-Aware AI Coding Tools?
+Six that actually work on production codebases — including one that runs in the browser for visual work.What Are Browser-Aware AI Coding Tools?

 By Danni Friedland on March 17, 2026

-Framework-aware AI coding tools let you click on any element in your running app and describe what you want changed—in plain language.
-They understand your component library, your design system structure, and which file to edit.
-Here is what the category is, how the five current tools compare, and which ones matter for design and product teams.Best Open-Source AI Coding Tools in 2026 — 12 Tools Tested and Compared
+Browser-aware AI coding tools let you click on any element in your running app and describe what you want changed in plain language.
+They use runtime context, and the strongest tools also understand framework structure and source mapping.Best Open-Source AI Coding Tools in 2026

 By Danni Friedland on March 3, 2026